fjord-framework/consumer/README.md

 `localhost:9092` should work whether you're following Kafka's Quickstart instructions or using Wurstmeister's `kafka-docker` repo.
 If you know your broker is running on a different socket, please use that.

 `FROM_BEGINNINGS` should take one or more space-separated strings `true` or `false`, depending on the number of Kafka consumers in your consumer group.
 This envrionment variable determines whether each consumer will read from the earliest Kafka offset.
 If `false`, the consumer will read from the latest offset.
 Each space-separated string corresponds to one member in the consumer group.

+`CONCURRENT_PARTITIONS` allows each Kafka consumer to process several messages at once.
+This provides a performance optimization for the consumer.
+If not specified, the default value is `1`, which means messages will not be processed concurrently.

+`STARTING_SEC_DELAY` can be specified to add a period of time before which the consumer will not consume new records.
+If not specified, the consumer will begin consuming records immediately.

 #### KAFKA_TOPICS and API_TOPICS